MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **[Get data from Amazon S3](get-data-amazon-s3.md)**: Get data from Amazon S3 storage into either a new or existing Azure Data Explorer table.
 * **[Get data from Azure Storage](get-data-storage.md)**: Get data from an Azure Data Lake Gen2 container, Azure Storage blob container, or individual blobs into either a new or existing Azure Data Explorer table.
 * **[Integrate with Azure Data Factory](data-factory-integration.md)**: Azure Data Factory (ADF) is a fully managed data integration service for analytic workloads.
 ADF connects with over 90 supported sources to provide efficient and resilient data transfer.
 ADF prepares, transforms, and enriches data to give insights that can be monitored in different kinds of ways.
 This service can be used as a one-time solution, on a periodic timeline, or triggered by specific events.
-* **[Write custom code with Kusto client libraries](kusto/api/client-libraries.md)**: Write code with C#, Python, Java, Javascript, Typescript, or Go to ingest data into an Azure Data Explorer table.
+* **[Write custom code with Kusto client libraries](kusto/api/client-libraries.md)**: Write code with C#, Python, Java, JavaScript, TypeScript, or Go to ingest data into an Azure Data Explorer table.

 ## Continuous data ingestion

 Continuous ingestion excels in situations demanding immediate insights from live data.
 It proves useful for monitoring systems, log and event data, and real-time analytics.

+Azure Data Explorer offers various data connectors for continuous data ingestion.
+Some of these connectors include external management services, such as throttling, retries, monitors, and alerts.
+To learn more, see the [Connectors overview](connector-overview.md).

 Continuous data ingestion involves setting up an ingestion pipeline with either streaming or queued ingestion: